Larsende/Agility2020-AS3/class1/module1/module04.rst

             }
         }
         }

+#.
+Click on ``Send``.
+Look at the results of the POST and make sure you recieve a result of 200.

 WAF policy in source repository
 -------------------------------

 #.
 If you store your WAF policy in a Source Control Repository you can call it as follows.

 #.
-Select the Lab3, ``HTTPS with external WAF policy`` request.
+Select the Lab3, ``HTTPS with external WAF policy`` request, and look at the ``Body``.
 Notice the Policy at the bottom and the policyWAF referencing it, with the URL for the WAF Policy file:

 The body of the post will be as follows: